Susan Brandt – Artist

 Susan Brandt is an emerging artist with no formal training in art, although her father, Rolf Brandt, was an artist and teacher.
 Inspired by a box of Perspex which belonged to her father, she is influenced by Ben Nicholson, Fernand Léger, Naum Gabo, as well as the Bauhaus and the Picasso works, she used to see at the Chateau Grimaldi in Antibes; Hans Arp, Victor Vasarely and Paul Klee have also had a major impact.

 Susan lives in London and has a daughter and a son.
-Previously, she spent years working as the head of a Dyslexic Unit at a 6th Form College and later running her own private practice.
+Previously, she spent years working as the head of a Dyslexic Unit at a sixth Form College and later running her own private practice.